ADirin/DataBase_Solution/Introduction to DB Solution (MUST READ)/Introduction.md

 ## Course Completion

-To successfully complete the course, students must meet the following criteria:
+To successfully complete the course, students must:

+📚 Lecture Participation — 80% Minimum
-1. **80%Lecture Participation:** Attend and participate in at least 80% of the lectures.
+Attend and actively participate in at least 80% of the lectures.

+📝 Home Assignments
-2. **Home Assignments:** Complete and present all mandatory home assignments.
+Complete and present all mandatory home assignments.

+🧠 Final Exam
-3. **Final Exam:** Pass the final exam.
+Achieve a passing score in the final exam.

-4. **Quizes**
+🎯 Quizzes — 100% Completion
+Complete all quizzes in the course.

 This course aims to equip you with the essential skills needed for effective database management and optimization, preparing you for real-world challenges in the field.
 We look forward to an engaging and productive learning experience!